BJJ Glossary: Every Term You Need to Know

 G.

-Gi — the traditional uniform (kimono) worn during Brazilian jiu-jitsu training and competition.
+Gi – the traditional uniform (kimono) worn during Brazilian Jiu-Jitsu training and competition.
+Consists of a jacket, pants, and belt.

-Guard pass — a technique used to get past the opponent’s guard and achieve a dominant position.
+Guard pass – a technique used to get past the opponent’s legs and achieve a dominant control position.
+Worth 3 points in IBJJF competition.

 H.